Ladder99/ladder99/docs/pages/run-agent.md

 ## Run Image

-This command will download an image of the Agent from Docker Hub (a central repository for Docker services) and run it -
+This command will download an image of the Agent from Docker Hub (a central repository for Docker services) and run the simulation -

 ```
 docker run -it --rm --init --name agent -p5000:5000 ladder99/agent